Joseph Lister: Contributions to physiology and pathology 1853–1859

 These experiments resulted in the publication of eleven papers between 1857 and 1859.
 They included the study of the nervous control of arteries, the earliest stages of inflammation, the early stages of coagulation, the structure of nerve fibres, and the study of the nervous control of the gut with reference to sympathetic nerves.
-He continued the experiments for three years, until he was appointed to a position at the University of Glasgow.
+He continued these experiments for three years until he was appointed to a position at the University of Glasgow.